Product Manager at Relevant Software

 If we zoom out and look at the big picture of the initial uses of AI in transportation and logistics, we could see that it was penetrating the industry through numerous solutions.
 Here are some of the earliest applications:

 • Self-driving cars.
 The AI community has been challenged to build self-driving cars since the 1960s.
 The first prototypes were developed in the 2000s, but they were unable to analyze so many factors that occur on the road, like the actions of pedestrians and traffic.
-The advances in machine learning and sensing technology in 2004 launched speedy progress in the development of self-driving cars.
+The advances in machine learning and sensing technology in 2004 launched speedy progress in the AI software development of self-driving cars.

 • Route Planning and Optimization.
 Route optimization solutions started gaining traction with the rise of computerized systems.
 An early example is UPS’s ORION system, which began development in the late 2000s and was based on AI principles.
 Back then, route planning systems used AI to identify the shortest routes, taking into account distance, road closures, and traffic conditions.